GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --skip-tests                Whether to skip the tests after building --tail                      Stream logs from deployed objects (default true) --toot                      Emit a terminal beep after the deploy is complete --trigger string            How are changes detected? (polling or manual) (default "polling") -w, --watch-image stringArray   Choose which artifacts to watch.
+      --skip-tests                Whether to skip the tests after building --tail                      Stream logs from deployed objects (default true) --toot                      Emit a terminal beep after the deploy is complete --trigger string            How are changes detected? (polling, manual or http) (default "polling") --trigger-address string    Address used by the http trigger (default "tcp://0.0.0.0:45678") -w, --watch-image stringArray   Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval int   Interval (in ms) between two checks for file changes (default 1000)